avidhi2100/FileDrop/README.md

 # Filedrop
 Project site: www.datadrop.online

+**Note: The site works on http so make sure that it is not https in the browser**

 The web application has the following functionality for authorized users:
 1) Sign Up: On Sign Up, an SNS notification subscription is created for the user in the SNS topic.
 Users have to subscribe to those notifications from the email sent to their email id used during signup.
    If email is not found in the inbox, it will present in the spam folder.![](images/SignUp.png)